keunlee/camel-k-starter-workbench/docs/EXAMPLES.md

 install:
 - mvn clean install -f ./model/pom.xml
 ```
 2. Add your Git repository to your Camel Route as a maven dependency.
-To obtain the maven depdency to, goto: https://jitpack.io/ and end enter your Git repository's uri to publish it to generate a maven dependency.
+To obtain the maven depdency to, goto: https://jitpack.io/ and enter your Git repository's uri to publish it to generate a maven dependency.

 ```xml
 <!-- example -->